mohammadoumar/bert_crf/README.md

-# bert_crf
+# BERT_CRF
-Implementation of a custom BERT sequence classification model with Conditional Random Fields
+Implementation of a custom Bidirectional Encoder Representations from Transformers (BERT) sequence classification model with Conditional Random Fields (CRF).